 2007 Detour House (DH) and YPR receive accreditation through Quality Management Services.

 2011 DHI becomes a Registered Community Housing Provider through the NSW Housing Registrar.

 2015 DHI passes the National Regulatory System for Community Housing.
-Staff and management committee develop a strategic plan for 2015-20 and a name change is mooted.
+Staff and management committee develop a strategic plan.
 The SOS campaign helps to secure funding for YPR until 2020.